Scotland: Government and politics

 Scotland is part of the United Kingdom, a constitutional monarchy whose current sovereign is Charles III.
 The monarchy uses a variety of styles, titles and other symbols specific to Scotland, most of which originated in the pre–union Kingdom of Scotland.
 These include the Royal Standard of Scotland, the royal coat of arms, and the title Duke of Rothesay, which is traditionally given to the heir apparent.
 There are also distinct Scottish Officers of State and Officers of the Crown, and the Order of the Thistle, a chivalric order, is specific to the country.

-The Parliament of the United Kingdom and the Parliament of Scotland are the country's primary legislative bodies.
+The Parliament of the United Kingdom and the Scottish Parliament are the country's primary legislative bodies.
 The UK Parliament is sovereign and therefore has supremacy over the Scottish Parliament, but generally restricts itself to legislating over reserved matters: primarily some taxes, some aspects of social security, defence, international relations, and broadcasting.
-There is a convention the UK Parliament will not legislate over devolved matters without the Scottish Parliament's consent.
+There is a convention that the UK Parliament will not legislate over devolved matters without the Scottish Parliament's consent.
 Scotland is represented in the House of Commons, the lower chamber of the UK Parliament, by 57 Members of Parliament (out of a total of 650).
 They are elected to single-member constituencies under the first-past-the-post system of voting.
 The Scotland Office represents the British government in Scotland and represents Scottish interests within the government.
 The Scotland Office is led by the secretary of state for Scotland, who sits in the Cabinet of the United Kingdom.
-The Labour MP Ian Murray has held the position since July 2024.
+The Labour MP Douglas Alexander has held the position since September 2025, replacing Ian Murray, who had served from July 2024.